Turkey says U.S. 'two-faced' for not viewing Syrian Kurdish YPG as terrorists

 Photos had emerged purportedly showing U.S. Special Forces wearing YPG emblems on their shoulders, something Cavusoglu said was "unacceptable."

-A spokesman for the U.S.-led military campaign against Islamic State said the use of the patches was unauthorized and inappropriate, and the soldiers had been asked to remove them.
+A spokesman for the U.S.-led military campaign against Islamic State said the use of the patches was unauthorised and inappropriate, and the soldiers had been asked to remove them.

 "Corrective action has been taken and we have communicated as much to our military partners and our military allies in the region," U.S. Army Colonel Steve Warren told reporters.